-- C = Quality and quantity of work is average.
+- C = Quality and quantity of work in and out of class is average.
 Has average comprehension, communication skills, or initiative.
 Requirements of the assignments are addressed at least minimally. - D = Quality and quantity of work is below average.
 Has marginal comprehension, communication skills, or initiative.
 Requirements of the assignments are addressed at below acceptable levels. - F = Quality and quantity of work is unacceptable and does not qualify the student to progress to a more advanced level of work.